 Make sure you check before you head up to the high country, though, as opening dates are tentative and dependent on snowfall and weather; we've included website links and phone numbers.

 North Lake Tahoe

 Just a few hours away off Interstate 80, North Lake Tahoe and the Truckee area offer a huge concentration of ski resorts and other destinations for fun in the snow.

-While we love the skiing and winter fun at Lake Tahoe, we know that not everyone's a skiier, and sometimes you just want to take the kids up to play in the snow.
-While many of the Tahoe ski resorts like Northstar, Squaw Valley, and Heavenly have tubing parks, ice skating, and other winter non-skiing activities for the family, there are plenty of places in the Sierras where you can get your snow play fix without the ski resort hustle and bustle (and price tag).
+Snow, snow, snow—the winter season in the Sierra is off to a fantastic start!
+While we love the skiing and winter fun at Lake Tahoe, we know that not everyone's a skiier, and sometimes families just want to go up and have some fun in the snow.
+While many of the Tahoe ski resorts like Northstar, Squaw Valley, and Heavenly have tubing parks, ice skating, and other winter non-skiing activities for the family, there are plenty of other places in the mountains where you can get your snow play fix without the ski resort hustle and bustle (and price tag).

 We recently spent the weekend on the slopes at Northstar California, where our kids took ski lessons with one of their experienced instructors.
 We were amazed at how much progress they made in just a few hours!

 When should you get your own kids started on skis?
 Mike Hafer, assistant director of the Northstar's Ski and Snowboard School, was kind enough to answer this and a few other questions about ski lessons for children.
 Mike is also a member of the Professional Ski Instructors of America (PSIA) Demo Team and father of two young daughters.

 What's the best age to get your kids started on the slopes?
 Is it ever too late?